tatpongkatanyukul/Collaborative/Unit104.md

   * Data science grants the opportunity to address recurring issues of undersized study populations via "big data"
   * Framing the problem for a research study is as important as the accuracy of the model itself
   * RCTs remain gold standard for estimating effect of an exposure on an outcome, but are limited by time investment, ethical issues, narrow populations and interferences.
 They are also not inherently free of bias.

+To be resolved:
+  * "Limitations of RCTs include time investment, ethical issues, narrow population, narrow inference, not entirely free of bias"
+    * narrow population ?
+    * narrow inference ? contrasting examples?
+    * not entirely free of bias ? why not? example?